worstcasebc/ai-agent/README.md

      provide the key-variable OPENAI_API_KEY = "your-key" if OpenAI is used as LLM

 5. Define the language-model

-     Place your model within ./models and
+     Place your model within ./models and update the .env-variable

 5. Run the application:
      ```bash